Numorian/yawast-ng/docs/checks.md

 #### SWEET32

-YAWAST is unique among the tools available, in that it provides the only implementation of a test for SWEET32 that does more than check for cipher suites with a 64-bit block size.
-This allows YAWAST to provide the most accurate assessment of this issue available.
+yawast-ng is unique among the tools available, in that it provides the only implementation of a test for SWEET32 that does more than check for cipher suites with a 64-bit block size.
+This allows yawast-ng to provide the most accurate assessment of this issue available.

 See [here](https://adamcaudill.com/2016/09/15/testing-sweet32-yawast/) for more information.